dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/README.md

 ### Project Direction

-This Lambda Execution Engine was conceived and directed by the project maintainer, who provided vision, requirements, architectural direction, and relentless pursuit of optimization and free tier compliance.
+This Lambda Execution Engine was conceived and directed by dizzybeaver, who provided vision, requirements, architectural direction, and relentless pursuit of optimization and free tier compliance.

 ### System Design and Implementation